Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Methodology

 \subsection{Dataset Updater}

-We explore two main techniques by which the dataset can be updated using the evaluated index. \paragraph{Concatenation} The first integration technique is to simply concatenate each evaluated index with their respective source images.
+We explore two main techniques by which the dataset can be updated using the evaluated index.

+\paragraph{Concatenation.} The first integration mode simply concatenates each evaluated index with its respective source image.
 So, given a 10-channel image, the concatenation would result in an 11-channel image.
-Additional expressions may also be evaluated and concatenated to include more representations.

-\paragraph{Substitution} The second technique is to substitute a channel with an evaluated index.
-Here, it is important to consider which channels are being substituted as it may cause a loss of information.
-Accordingly, the evaluated index is only substituted with channels that appear within the expression.
+\paragraph{Replacement.} The second technique is to replace a channel with an evaluated index.
+The evaluated index is only substituted with channels that appear within the expression to avoid the loss of information.